oceanwp/ocean-product-sharing/README.md

 ## Description

-A simple plugin to add social share buttons to your product page.
+A simple plugin to add social sharing buttons to your single product page.
 This plugin requires the [OceanWP](https://oceanwp.org/) theme to be installed.